 You’ll no doubt be peckish after ascending the hundreds of stairs to reach the top of the pyramids, but don’t tuck into some street food just yet; your next stop is a delicious food tour to sample some of Mexico City’s finest cuisine.

-If this isn’t your first time here, you’ll know that I’m a vegan.
-And I want to tell you about the fantastic vegan tour in Mexico City.
+I did a fantastic vegan tour in Mexico City.
 I ate and drank to my heart’s content and tried veggie versions of some of Mexico’s favourite dishes – including the famous taco al pastor with seitan instead of meat.

 It also included a vegan burger, biscuits, more tacos and lots of delicious agua del dias.

 The tour takes around 2.5 – 3 hours and shows you Roma Norte, one of Mexico City’s most interesting neighbourhoods.

 You’ll learn lots about the area of the tour, including exactly why it looks so French!

 Let them know who referred you when you book onto the tour as well, por favor!